Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Discussion

-For IISEE through the transfer of potential energy, the potential energy stored must be at least two times larger than the energy barrier required for electron release.
-Since the ionization potential of C$_3$H$_8^+$-ions is 11.1 eV, an energy barrier of less than about 5.55~eV would be required to allow IISEE through this mechanism.
-Depositions or impurities on the cathode surface, which were reported in previous studies \citep{FIRE}, including monolayers of foreign molecules, could influence the IISEE yield.
+For noticeable IISEE yields through the transfer of potential energy, the potential energy stored must be about two times larger than the energy barrier required for electron release.
+The ionization potential of C$_3$H$_8^+$-ions is 11.1 eV, which would require an energy barrier of less than about 5.55~eV to allow IISEE through this mechanism.
+Depositions or impurities on the cathode surface, which were reported in previous studies \citep{FIRE}, even monolayers of impurity molecules, could influence the IISEE yield.
 However, it would tend to result in even lower electron yields \citep{Arazi2018}.
-The few studies on IISEE yields of insulating materials found in the literature suggested negligibly low IISEE yields for glass \citep{Elsbergen2000}, or other insulators \citep{Kim2000,CERN_Tech_Note} in the energy range relevant for our application; however, these measurements were not performed using propane ions.
+Only a few studies are reporting IISEE yields for insulating materials such as glass \citep{Elsbergen2000} or other insulators \citep{Kim2000,CERN_Tech_Note}, with values in some cases reaching up to about 50~\% for MgO in the energy range relevant for our application; however, these measurements were not performed using propane ions.
 Experimental data found in the literature on insulators suggest a generally lower IISEE yield of molecular ions and in gases other than noble gases \citep{Vance1968,Vance1968_2}.
-Based on the data available in the literature, there is no significant contribution to the signal yield from IISEE.